Division of Korea: UN intervention and the formation of separate governments

 On 10 May 1948 the south held a general election.
 It took place amid widespread violence and intimidation, as well as a boycott by opponents of Syngman Rhee.
 On 15 August, the "Republic of Korea" (Daehan Minguk) formally took over power from the U.S. military, with Syngman Rhee as the first president.
-In the North, the "Democratic People's Republic of Korea" (Chosŏn Minjujuŭi Inmin Konghwaguk) was declared on 9 September, with Kim Il-sung as prime minister.
+USAMGIK was formally dissolved and the Korean Military Advisory Group was formed to train and provide support for the South Korean army.
+U.S forces started to withdraw in a process that was completed by 1949.
+In the North, the "Democratic People's Republic of Korea" (Chosŏn Minjujuŭi Inmin Konghwaguk) was declared on 9 September, with Kim Il Sung as prime minister.

 On 12 December 1948, the United Nations General Assembly accepted the report of UNTCOK and declared the Republic of Korea to be the "only lawful government in Korea".
 However, none of the members of UNTCOK considered that the election had established a legitimate national parliament.
 The Australian government, which had a representative on the commission declared that it was "far from satisfied" with the election.

 Unrest continued in the South.
 In October 1948, the Yeosu–Suncheon rebellion took place, in which some regiments rejected the suppression of the Jeju uprising and rebelled against the government.
 In 1949, the Syngman Rhee government established the Bodo League in order to keep an eye on its political opponents.
 The majority of the Bodo League's members were innocent farmers and civilians who were forced into membership.
 The registered members or their families were executed at the beginning of the Korean War.
 On 24 December 1949, South Korean Army massacred Mungyeong citizens who were suspected communist sympathizers or their family and affixed blame to communists.